 Those with an extremely low intake of thiamine may present with other underlying health conditions, such as HIV/AIDs or continual, heavy drinking.
 Further, thiamine deficiency can cause more serious illnesses and sometimes lead to irreversible health consequences.

 Thiamine Deficiency and Alcohol

-As mentioned prior, certain health conditions can lead to decreased absorption or increased excretion rates of thiamine.
-This, in turn, results in an insufficient intake of the critical vitamin.
+As mentioned prior, certain health conditions can lead to increased excretion rates or decreased absorption of thiamine.
+This, in turn, results in insufficient thiamine levels.

-Chronic alcohol use disorders is one example that contributes to thiamine deficiency.
-Approximately 80% of chronic alcoholics suffer from thiamine deficiency, as ethanol (the type of alcohol found in alcoholic beverages) lessens gastrointestinal absorption of the B1 vitamin.
-Similarly, chronic alcohol consumption can contribute an impaired utilization of the vitamin in the body.
+Alcohol use disorders contribute to thiamine deficiency.
+Approximately 80% of chronic alcoholic patients suffer from thiamine deficiency, as ethanol (the type of alcohol found in alcoholic beverages) lessens gastrointestinal absorption of the B1 vitamin.
+Similarly, chronic alcohol consumption can contribute an impaired utilization of the vitamin in the body, as well as malnutrition.